ROTARY ACTION GROUP AGAINST SLAVERY BYLAWS

 Section 4.2.
 Terms for directors may last from one to three years.
 Directors’ terms are renewable for up to six years.
 After six consecutive years of service, directors are ineligible to serve until three years have passed.
 Terms shall commence on 1 July of the calendar year elected and end on 30 June of the terminal year.

-Section 4.3 – Membership: Board membership shall consist of three types of memberships:hy active, honorary, and emeritus.
+Section 4.3 – Membership: Board membership shall consist of three types of memberships: active, honorary, and emeritus.
 There shall be certain privileges for each of the three types of membership.

 Section 4.4 Emeritus board members are former RAGAS directors and may be elected to that position in a manner and number determined by the active voting board.
-Emeritus and Honorary board members (E&H) must be elected each July and shall not have voting rights on the board.
-E&H shall like all directors be notified of all board meetings and have the right to speak at board meetings.
+Emeritus and Honorary board member must be elected each July and shall not have voting rights on the board.
+All directors shall be notified of board meetings.

 Section 4.5 The active directors are the voting members as described in Section 4.2.